Manhattan Place: History

 Manhattan Place was Kondylis' first success story and his first project in New York City for which he received credit as the design architect.
 The building caught the attention of Donald Trump, who partnered with Kondylis on the design of other buildings in Manhattan including the Trump World Tower, Trump International Hotel and Tower, and several buildings in Riverside South.
+Glick partnered again with Kondylis on the design of the Horizon, a 44-story condominium that opened on the block north of Manhattan Place in 1988.